Close

 Croatia Visa Requirements: Do You Need a Visa to Enter?

 Whether you need a visa for Croatia depends on your nationality and travel purpose.
-As an EU member state and part of the Schengen Area since 2023, Croatia follows European visa policies for tourist and business visits.
+As an EU member state and part of the Schengen Area since January 1, 2023, Croatia follows European visa policies for tourist and business visits, and time spent in Croatia is added to time spent in other Schengen member states.

 Visa-Free Travel to Croatia